I am providing telehealth services at this time and can help you check whether your insurance will provide coverage.

 I see most people for 10-20 sessions.
 Some people really connect with my approach and find longer term treatment helpful, and many people come back and see me for brief periods as new troubles arise.

 However, I don’t expect that people see me for months and months without tangible results.
-Within 6-8 sessions, you’ll have a sense of whether my approach is working for you; if you decide it’s not, I’ll assist you in finding another therapist who may be a better fit.
+Within a month or 2, you’ll have a sense of whether my approach is working for you; if you decide it’s not, I’ll assist you in finding another therapist who may be a better fit.

 I’ve recently started using an 5 session evidence-based treatment for PTSD that gets similar results to longer established treatments.